 - I also drew the monthly Ghostwriter strip for the Children’s Television Workshop magazine, Kid City

 In 1997 I moved back to my hometown and began a crash course in digital art.
-Over the next 13 years, I created video game character art for Raven Software.
-My luck continued and I remained joined at the hip with comics, working on games such as X-Men Legends I & II, the very successful Marvel: Ultimate Alliance and X-Men Origins: Wolverine.
+Over the next 13 years, I created video game character and concept art for Raven Software.
+My luck continued as did my connection with comics.
+I created art for games like X-Men Legends I & II, the very successful Marvel: Ultimate Alliance and X-Men Origins: Wolverine.
+In all, I worked on at least 11 AAA video game titles while at Raven.

 My Dad used to say that I could fall into a bucket of dung and come out smelling like a rose.
 Just lucky, I guess!